A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 SME Support Infrastructure

-Regional funding hubs and legal advisory clinics support small enterprises.
+Regional funding hubs and legal advisory services support small and medium-sized enterprises.
+Cross-border trade guidance is standardised to reduce complexity.

 Windsor Framework Preservation